Cathedral Cove - Coromandel

 Where to Stay

 Don't visit Cathedral Cove in a rush.
 Stay here at least one night.
 There is a huge variety of accommodations in Hahei.
-We spent two nights there and even that was too short for Cathedral Cove, the Hot Water Beach (we gave it a miss, unfortunately) and the Waiau Kauri Grove and Falls.
+We spent two nights there and even that was too short for Cathedral Cove, Hot Water Beach (we gave it a miss, unfortunately) and the Waiau Kauri Grove and Falls.
 We'd chosen an exceptional location for our stay in the Church Accommodation.
 We loved the dinner in the Church Bistro which was initially a church made of wood in the 1900s.
 If you like it hassle-free regarding parking and stay in close proximity to The Cove, check out our accommodation choice below (Where to Park).
+Are you traveling on a budget?
+The Tatahi Backpackers is the best-located hostel ever.
+It is right on the pathway to the beach.
+You couldn't wish for better.
+The hostel itself has comfy beds, clean kitchen, beautiful outdoor dining, and seating.
+Advanced booking is recommended; it's often fully booked.

 Car Rental & Campervan